opentripplanner/OpenTripPlanner/docs/SandboxExtention.md

 - Anyone can request the feature to be merged into the main code.
 An approval from the PLC and a new review is then required.
 The reviewers may request any changes, including API changes.
 - If an extension is taken into core/main OTP the API may change, no BACKWARD compatibility is guaranteed.
+I.e. the reviewers may require changes at the time it is merged, so clients may have to change after the merge.
 - The feature submitters is responsible for maintaining and testing the extension code, but do not need to provide any guarantees or support.
+It the extention is merged into the main code the author will in fact need to provide support and maintenance.
 - When someone at a later point in time want to change the main code the only thing they are responsible for - with regard to the extension code - is:
   - that it compiles.
   - that the unit tests run.
 If a test is not easy to fix, it can be tagged with @Ignore.
+If ignored it would be polite to notify the author.
 - Changes to the main OTP API that cannot be toggled _in_ must be clearly marked/tagged as part of an experimental feature and documented - This code is subject to review.
 - If a feature is old and not maintained it can be removed 1 month after notifying the submitter